ShlokShar/terma/README.md

 ## Configuration

-Terma uses a simple config system to set your AI provider, API key, and model.
+Terma-CLI uses a simple config system to set your AI provider, API key, and model.
 Configuration is **required** prior to executing the natural language command.

 ### Supported config commands